zikozee/K8s-Resources/README.md

 		metadata:					::::: for the pod
 			name: myapp-pod
 			labels:
-				type: front-end			:::: labels key "type" and "value" used here must be same inlabels of rs (**match1**)
+				type: front-end			:::: labels key "type" and "value" used here must be same in labels of rs (**match1**)
 		spec:
 			containers:
 				- name: nginx-container